LLNL/RAJA/docs/sphinx/tutorial/matrixMultiply.rst

 .. literalinclude:: ../../../examples/example-matrix-multiply.cpp
                     :lines: 121-123

-Assuming we have initialized the arrays holding the data for the matrics, a typical C-style nested loop to multiple the matrices is:
+Assuming we have initialized the arrays holding the data for the matrices, a typical C-style nested loop to multiple the matrices is:

 .. literalinclude:: ../../../examples/example-matrix-multiply.cpp